Customisation Guide

 BlueMap has an Info menu in the sidebar, which is also completely customisable.

-You can edit it in the each language file, which are at /bluemap/web/lang/.
+You can edit it in the each language file, which are at /bluemap/web/lang/

-The option info: { content: is the one you need to edit for this.
+is the one you need to edit for this.

 It accepts any normal HTML.